Apoc70/Copy-ReceiveConnector/README.md

 ##Description
 This script copies a receive connector from a source Exchange Server to a single target Exchange server or to all Exchange servers.

-Configured permissions can be copied as well.
+Configured permissions are copied as well, if required.

 ##Inputs
 ConnectorName